nicktobolski/bananacci/README.md

 2. **Run the executable**:
    - Double-click `BananacciVolume.exe`
    - You'll see your current volume displayed as bananas
-   - Use your volume keys to test it!
+   - Use your volume keys to test it

 ### For Developers